stv8/seanvillars/content/posts/pausing-skateboardle.md

 ### Closing Thoughts

 I have been anxious to write this up as I know I have built quite a dedicated audience around the game and am sorry to let you down.
 I am so very stoked to have seen the growth and to see people playing it every day.
-My goal was to make something people enjoyed which could spark a little bit of joy in their day, and I feel confident in sayint that was achieved.
+My goal was to make something people enjoyed which could spark a little bit of joy in their day, and I feel confiden saying that was achieved.

-I thank everyone for playing, but the time has come to get some time back.
-Also this will allow me some time back to continue improving [SkateVideoSite](https://skatevideosite.com).
+I want to thank everyone for playing and allowing me to curate `Skateboardle`, but the time has come for me to get some time back.
+Also this will allow me to continue improving [SkateVideoSite](https://skatevideosite.com) more often.

 I want to give a shout out to: